RAK Hotspot Datasheet

 Helium LongFi is a technology architecture that combines a leading wireless technology, LoRaWAN, and the Helium Blockchain.
 LongFi is optimized for miles of range, and long battery life for IoT devices.

 RAK Hotspot earns Helium when devices connect, and for validating wireless coverage delivered by peers.
-Using a system called Proof-of-Coverage, RAK Hotspot earns more Helium when they're in range of other RAK Hotspot, but need to be at least 300 meters apart.
+Using a system called Proof-of-Coverage, RAK Hotspot earns more Helium when they are in the range of other RAK Hotspot, but need to be at least 300 meters apart.

-Range depends on the environment, for rural areas up to 10 miles or more, but for more dense areas up to a mile.
-Single RAK Hotspot earns less as they can only issue Challenges over the internet, and can’t participate in Proof-of-Coverage.
+Range depends on the environment: for rural areas, up to 10 miles or more, but for more dense areas, up to a mile.
+Single RAK Hotspot earns less as they can only issue Challenges over the internet and cannot participate in Proof-of-Coverage.

-- Deliver many square miles of coverage from a single RAK Hotspot
+- Provide coverage across many square miles with a single RAK Hotspot.

 - Create a new global network for billions of devices